InViSibleTorNadO/BloodUpdated/README.md

 # Bloodrest

 An Express.js and MongoDB web application for blood report PDF processing.
+The app is easy to use and can be used to get detailed info for your report in easy words.

 ## Features
 - User login page (no CSS)